RoopeshSinghal/Resources/README.md

 # 📚 Resources

-Welcome to **Resources** – a central hub created to bring together learning materials, cheatsheets, tutorials, and references for key data and tech skills.
+Welcome to **Resources**, a central hub created to bring together learning materials, cheatsheets, tutorials, and references for key data and tech skills.
 This repository is designed to serve as a **one-stop place** for anyone learning or practicing different tech tools

 ---